NOVA SDK for Rust

 • 🌐 IPFS Storage - Decentralized file storage via Pinata

-• ⛓️ NEAR Blockchain - Immutable transaction records and access control
+• ⛓️ NEAR Blockchain - Immutable access control & transaction logs

-• 👥 Group Management - Fine-grained access control with event-driven key generation/rotation
+• 👥 Group Management - Fine-grained membership with automatic key rotation on revocation

 Installation